What Is A Mudroom In A House?

-If you are unfamiliar with the term “mudroom”, it is a room in your home that acts as a portal between the outdoors and indoors.
-More commonly seen in country homes, they’re becoming more popular in city homes as well.
-Mudrooms seem like a natural necessity here in the Midwest because of the four seasons especially our wet springs and snowy winters.
-Mudrooms allow organization of tangible items that we use and wear every day such as shoes, coats, backpacks, sporting equipment soiled or wet clothing preventing dirt from being tracked throughout your home.
+Adding a mudroom to a house may seem like a natural necessity here in the Midwest because of the four seasons, especially our wet springs and snowy winters.
+If you’re considering home improvements, building a mudroom allows for organization of tangible items that we use and wear every day such as shoes, coats, backpacks, sporting equipment soiled or wet clothing preventing dirt from being tracked throughout your home.
 Mudrooms also come in handy for homeowners with pets allowing them to wash or dry them off before letting them in your living space.
-Since a mudroom bridges the space between outdoors and indoors, if you don’t have one you can easily create one by converting current space or building an addition.
-Below are ideas to help inspire a mudroom in your home.
+Since a mudroom bridges the space between outdoors and indoors, if you don’t have one you can easily build a mudroom by converting current space or building an addition.
+Below are ideas to help inspire adding a mudroom in your home.

-Your mudroom will be the hardest working room in your home due to the abuse it will endure and will require more durable and easy to clean materials.
+Your mudroom will be the hardest working room in your home due to the abuse it will endure and will require more durable and easier to clean materials.
 Applying beadboard or wainscoting will help prevent scratching and denting on your walls while your kids are lugging around their sporting equipment.
 Using waterproof paint on your walls and trim will help with rain and snow that will be dripping off coats and boots.
 Linoleum, tile, concrete or resin flooring will work well tolerating muddy boots and also is less resistant to slipping when wet.

-Pet Washing Area
+Pet Washing Friendly Mudroom

 Give your dog some more TLC by making bathing easier on you and them.
 The new trend popping up in homes is adding a designated pet washing area in their mudroom.
 Instead of having to lift your dog into the tub you could now have a tiled area that they are able to walk in to clean them.
 Pet washing areas also pose as a double purpose for a quick spray down area for the kids too.

 Adding a mudroom addition to your home is not going to cost you an arm and a leg because the standard size for them is usually 6’x6’ or 8’x8’.
 If you are intending to have your washer and dryer a part of your mudroom area you may want to increase the size of you space.
-If you hire a local contractor, they will be able to let you know if you could knock out walls and use and existing area or if a whole new addition would be necessary.
+If you hire a local remodeling contractor, they will be able to let you know if you could knock out walls and use and existing area or if a whole new addition would be necessary.
 Either way, adding a mudroom addition will pay for itself containing dirt and used- to-be clutter all in one convenient area.